By Aly W. | First published October 20, 2020 | Last modified April 14, 2021

 The best way to prevent blood clots from happening is to avoid risk altogether.
 Avoiding use of oral estradiol, excessively high doses of non-oral estradiol, and progestogens when feasible and opting for safer therapeutic choices is recommended in this regard.
 In addition, avoiding use of such therapies in those with risk factors like older age (>40 years), known thrombophilic abnormalities, and sedentary lifestyle is advocated.
 Proactive behaviors like physical activity (e.g., walking, exercise), quitting smoking, and weight loss may help to reduce the risk of blood clots (Hibbs, 2008).

 Certain anticoagulant and antiplatelet medications are used to help prevent blood clots in high-risk individuals.
 Examples include low-dose aspirin (Mekaj, Daci, & Mekaj, 2015; Matharu et al., 2020), direct factor Xa inhibitors like rivaroxaban (Xarelto) (Blondon, 2020), and direct thrombin inhibitors like dabigatran (Pradaxa), among others.
 Aspirin has been found to be effective in the prevention of blood clots (Mekaj, Daci, & Mekaj, 2015; Matharu et al., 2020) and has been recommended for use specifically in transfeminine people on hormone therapy (Feldman & Goldberg, 2006).
-However, evidence is limited and conflicting for prevention of blood clots related to hormone therapy (Grady et al., 2000; Cushman et al., 2004) and use of aspirin in transfeminine people has more recently been recommended against (Shatzel, Connelly, & DeLoughery, 2017).
+However, evidence is limited and conflicting for prevention of blood clots related to hormone therapy (Grady et al., 2000; Cushman et al., 2004) and use of aspirin in transfeminine people for such purposes has more recently been recommended against (Shatzel, Connelly, & DeLoughery, 2017).
 Rivaroxaban has been associated with more than completely offset risk of blood clots with oral menopausal hormonal therapy (Blondon, 2020).
 In any case, no anticoagulants are currently approved or well-supported for preventing risk of blood clots with hormone therapy.
-Accordingly, clinical guidelines state that there is insufficient evidence to guide therapeutic decision-making in this area at this time (e.g., McLintock, 2014).
+Accordingly, clinical guidelines state that there is insufficient evidence to guide decision-making in this area at this time (e.g., McLintock, 2014).
 It should also be cautioned that anticoagulants have side effects and risks of their own and should be used carefully.

-Temporary discontinuation of estrogen therapy before surgery has traditionally been thought to help reduce the risk of blood clots during recovery and has been recommended for transfeminine people undergoing surgical procedures.
-However, evidence is limited and inconclusive on this topic at present and more research is needed to determine whether it is warranted or not (Boskey, Taghinia, & Ganor, 2019; Nolan & Cheung, 2020; Haveles et al., 2021; Kozato et al., 2021; Nolan et al., 2021; Zucker, Reisman, & Safer, 2021).
+Temporary discontinuation of estrogen therapy before surgery has traditionally been thought to help reduce the risk of blood clots during recovery based on theory and has been recommended for transfeminine people undergoing surgical procedures.
+However, evidence is limited and inconclusive on this topic at present and more research is needed to determine whether it is useful or not (Boskey, Taghinia, & Ganor, 2019; Nolan & Cheung, 2020; Haveles et al., 2021; Hontscharuk et al., 2021; Kozato et al., 2021; Nolan et al., 2021; Zucker, Reisman, & Safer, 2021).
 Recent studies have not found benefit to discontinuing hormone therapy before surgery in transfeminine people but these studies have been underpowered and larger studies are needed (Blasdel et al., 2021).
 Temporarily stopping hormone therapy can be distressing for many transfeminine people and this should be weighed accordingly.
 A potential alternative to discontinuation of hormone therapy is temporary use of transdermal estradiol at physiological doses which has no known blood clot risk and is more likely to be safe.